 According to the Indian Heart Health Association, 50 per cent of all heart attacks in India occur in men under the age of 50, while 25 per cent of heart attacks occur in men under the age of 40.
 Men are a bit more vulnerable than women to cardiovascular diseases.

-According to an ETimes Lifestyle Poll, 39 percent people feel that men don’t feel comfortable talking about the mental health issues.
+According to an ETimes Lifestyle Poll, 39 per cent of people feel that men don’t feel comfortable talking about mental health issues.
 Out of all the participants, almost 40 percent of people said they don’t want to talk about it because ‘they don’t want to appear weak and vulnerable’.

-Along with cardiac and mental health conditions, one of the major health concern is prostate cancer.
-Globally, prostate cancer is the second most frequently diagnosed cancer and sixth leading cause of cancer death in men.
+Along with cardiac and mental health conditions, one of the major health concerns is prostate cancer.
+Globally, prostate cancer is the second most frequently diagnosed cancer and a sixth leading cause of cancer death in men.
 According to Globocan, 2018, there were 25,696 new cases and 17,184 deaths due to prostate cancer in India.
 The incidence rates of this cancer are constantly and rapidly increasing in India.
-As per one of the researches, prostate cancer incidence is expected to increase over 47,000 cases by 2025.
+As per one of the researchers, prostate cancer incidence is expected to increase by over 47,000 cases by 2025.

 Conclusion:

-It is important for families and society to encourage men to prioritize their health and seek medical attention when necessary.
+Families and society need to encourage men to prioritize their health and seek medical attention when necessary.
 This can be done by creating awareness about the importance of regular check-ups, providing emotional support and promoting healthy lifestyle choices.

 At Shalby Hospitals, we understand the importance of early detection and prevention of diseases.
 Our comprehensive PSA (Prostate Antigen) Clinic is equipped with state-of-the-art technology and experienced professionals who can provide expert advice and guidance.
 We believe that every man deserves access to quality healthcare and we are committed to providing the best possible care to our patients.